melsofany/EcoSync/replit.md

   - Online users list (Dashboard)
   - All user references throughout the system
 - **Fallback System**: Automatic display of user initials when no profile image is available

+### Role-Based Access Control Enhancement (2025-08-03)
+- **New Accounting Role**: Added "موظف حسابات" (Accounting Staff) role with specific permissions
+- **Accounting Permissions**:
+  - Read-only access to quotations, purchase orders, and all pricing information
+  - Access to reports and dashboard for financial oversight
+  - Cannot create, edit, or delete any records (view-only permissions)
+  - Full access to client and supplier information for accounting purposes
+- **System-wide Integration**: Accounting role appears in all user interfaces, forms, and permission checks
+- **Database Schema**: Updated user role definitions to include accounting role